-Historically, the metadata have not been reported, or reportable, alongside the observations on GTS nor in DM due to format limitations.
+Historically, the metadata have not been reported, or reportable, alongside the observations on GTS or in DM due to format limitations.
 This began to change in 2003 with the inclusion of VOSClim fleet metadata within the DM reporting formats.
 This will improve additionally with the development of BUFR marine templates.
 Thus, as required, Members (and other contributors) should regularly contribute and update observational metadata for all platforms that they operate to the appropriate international repository.
-For those programmes coordinated under JCOMM, such as under the Ship Observations Team and the Data Buoy Cooperation Panel, the repositories are, or will be, managed by the JCOMM In Situ Observations Programmes Support Centre (JCOMMOPS).
+For programmes such as the Ship Observations Team and the Data Buoy Cooperation Panel, the repositories are, or will be, managed by the WMO-IOC Joint Centre for Oceanography and Marine Meteorology in situ Observations Programmes Support (OceanOPS, formerly named JCOMMOPS).
 In turn, these repositories are linked to the WMO Observing Systems Capability Analysis and Review Tool database.
 For other programmes, such as Argo and OceanSITES, GDACs typically manage the observational metadata.
 Metadata at the discovery and processing levels are also of critical importance but typically stewarded at a higher level in MCDS.
 Thus, Members and other contributors should actively cooperate with Data Acquisition Centres (DACs), GDACs and CMOCS in the generation and management of these higher-level forms of metadata.